 - Jonathan Ward: Prior to accepting the role of Michael Cruise, the big brother in Mac And Me, Ward was the lead in the short-lived TV show The New Adventures of Beans Baxter (1987).
 But after Mac And Me, he was reduced to small roles on TV shows and movies and gave up acting in the late 1990s.

-- Tina Caspary (Katrina Caspary): The year before she accepted the role of Courtney in Mac And Me, Caspary was the original Kelly Bundy in the pilot episode for Married With Children.
+- Tina Caspary (Katrina Caspary): The year before she accepted the role of Courtney in Mac And Me, Caspary was the original Kelly Bundy in the pilot episode of Married With Children.
 Producers replaced her with Christina Applegate before Season 1 started production.
 After her role as Courtney in Mac And Me, Caspary had a few acting roles in TV shows and the low budget thriller My Mom’s a Werewolf (1989).
 She stopped acting professionally in 1994 and now is a choreographer and has a line of activewear.

 - Lauren Stanley: Stanley was the younger sister Debbie in Mac And Me.
 She only has two minor TV acting roles listed in her bio before retiring from acting.
 Her incomplete IMDB page doesn’t even have a photo.